 One of the primary strengths of Ethereum is that an active research and engineering community are constantly improving it.
 Many enthusiastic, skilled people worldwide would like to apply themselves to outstanding issues in Ethereum, but it is not always easy to find out what those issues are.
 This page outlines key active research areas as a rough guide to Ethereum's cutting edge.

-Ethereum research is open and transparent.
-Ethereum's research culture produces tools and other outputs that are as open and interactive as possible, for example, through executable notebooks.
-Ethereum research moves quickly, with new findings posted and discussed in the open on forums such as ethresear.ch rather than reaching the community through traditional publications after rounds of peer review.
+Ethereum research is open and transparent, embodying principles of Decentralized Science (DeSci)(opens in a new tab).
+The culture is to make research tools and outputs as open and interactive as possible, for example, through executable notebooks.
+Ethereum research moves quickly, with new findings posted and discussed in the open on forums such as ethresear.ch(opens in a new tab) rather than reaching the community through traditional publications after rounds of peer review.

 Regardless of the specific topic, there is a wealth of information on Ethereum research to be found at ethresear.ch(opens in a new tab) and the Eth R&D Discord channel(opens in a new tab).
 These are the primary places where Ethereum researchers discuss the latest ideas and development opportunities.

 This report published in May 2022 by DelphiDigital(opens in a new tab) provides a good overview of the Ethereum roadmap.